 Gluten Free Victoria Sponge

-The cake was named after Queen Victoria, who is rumored to have eaten a slice every day during tea time.
-Which makes me giggle.
-I think she and I would have been great friends.
+The cake was named after Queen Victoria, who is rumored to have eaten a slice daily during tea time, which makes me giggle.
+She and I would have been great friends.

-This sponge cake is lighter and fluffier than a normal vanilla cake, so it absorbs moisture very well.
-You can layer on the fruit, jam, syrups, and liquors, and the cake will take on whatever flavors you add.
+This sponge cake is lighter and fluffier than a regular vanilla cake, absorbing moisture very well.
+You can layer on the fruit, jam, syrups, and liquors; the cake will take on whatever flavors you add.

 What Makes Sponge Cake Light and Fluffy

-In order to achieve classic sponge texture, there are periods of mixing egg whites and egg yolks at high speed.
-Beating produces tiny air bubbles which triples the volume of the eggs.
+There are periods of mixing egg whites and egg yolks at high speed to achieve a classic sponge texture.
+Beating produces tiny air bubbles, which triple the volume of the eggs.
 You then gently fold the remaining ingredients together.
-This results in a cake with an extremely springy texture.
+This results in a cake with a highly springy texture.

 I also use a similar technique in my almond flour chocolate cake.